 - by visiting the School for Extended and Lifelong Learning website.

 Students who have paid their registration bill may drop classes through the first fifteen days of the Fall and Spring semesters.
 Adjustments of the associated tuition & fees and financial aid will be made to their student account during that time.
 Beginning with the sixteenth class day, there is no refund for classes dropped, and there is a $10 fee for each class dropped.
 Students who finalized with financial aid should always check with the Financial Aid Office and Business Services before dropping classes to make sure they fully understand the financial impacts of dropping classes as that may result in the student having to immediately repay grant aid they received or make them ineligible to receive aid that has not been disbursed yet.

 Refund for Withdrawal from the University

-If a student decides to withdraw from classes or has ceased to attend classes after paying their registration bill, the student should contact the University of Montana Registrar’s Office located in the Lommasson Center, and complete an Official Withdrawal form to begin the official withdrawal process.
+If a student decides to withdraw from classes or has ceased to attend classes after paying their registration bill, the student should contact the University of Montana Registrar’s Office located on the sixth floor of Aber Hall, and complete an Official Withdrawal form to begin the official withdrawal process.
 This procedure will enable the University to prorate the tuition and fees assessed based upon the date of withdrawal.
 A percentage-based refund of tuition and fees does occur when a student officially withdraws before the first day of classes or within the first 15 class days of each term.
 Students ceasing to attend classes who do not complete an Official Withdrawal form and as a result do not receive any passing grades for the semester will be considered an unofficial withdrawal and will not receive any consideration for refund of tuition and fees.

 Students who desire to continue the Blue Cross Health Insurance must contact the Curry Health Center prior to withdrawal within the first 15 class days.
 Otherwise, the insurance premiums will automatically be refunded and coverage will be lost upon the date of their withdrawal.